Everything You Need for Sparkling Floors: Tools and Solutions

 Push brooms are made from synthetic bristles grouped into a wide flat base.

 Their primary use is for sweeping large areas, like garages and backyards.
 Their relatively rough bristles are great for cleaning uneven surfaces.
-Always go for brooms with tacked-in bristles instead of bristles which are glued together.
+Always go for brooms with tacked-in bristles instead of bristles that are glued together.
 Also, a metal connection between the head and handle is a good thing as plastic wears out quickly.

 For indoor cleaning jobs, synthetic brooms are your best option.
 They are light and cleaning behind the furniture is easy.
 Store them with the head pointing upwards to avoid bending the bristles.